 This masterful historical epic is set in mid-17th century Huronia, during a period of brutal skirmishes between the Huron and the Iroquois, just as the Catholics launch their campaign to convert Aboriginal peoples.
 A fascinating glimpse of what it felt like to live at the sharp end of the spear of European conquest (Publisher’s Weekly).
 A stunning, heartbreaking work of staggering depth and appeal, destined to become a Canadian classic.

 Boyden explores Canada’s early history through the voices of three memorable characters.
 “Great art can’t help drawing us into one longhouse, one great force, and then daring us to deny the commonalities.
 To declare The Orenda fresh and new and free of colonial residue would be accurate, but arid praise.
 Better to call it a great heartbreaking novel, full of fierce action and superb characters and an unblinking humanity.”
-Charles Foran – The Globe & Mail.
+Charles Foran – The Globe and Mail.

 The Orenda is an epic historical novel that examines an incredibly brutal time in Canada’s history in an unflinching manner that illuminates the spirit of First Nations peoples.
 Literary reviewers have declared this to be a classic of 21st century Canadian fiction.